Chords + Lyrics | Sunshine Of Your Love

 ||: D blues scale riff :|| x4

-The chorus starts at chord V, then uses a chord outside the key, a bVIIx (C).
-Here are the Sunshine Of Your Love’s chorus chords:
+The chorus begins on chord V, followed by a chord outside the key, a bVIIx (C).
+Here are the Sunshine of Your Love chorus chords:

 | A | C/G G | A | C G/D |